Iduoad/Mrrakc/content/posts/sale-1000-years-tale.md

 ## Back in order
 <iframe src="https://www.google.com/maps/d/u/0/embed?mid=107jhC1abxFoLRUybExe8CnbFzas819M&ehbc=2E312F" width="100%" height="480"></iframe>

-During the initial period of Alaouite rule, the prominence of Sale began to diminish in comparison to its sister city, Rabat, which experienced growth in population and expansion.
+During the initial period of Alaouite rule, the prominence of Salé began to diminish in comparison to its sister city, Rabat, which experienced growth in population and expansion.

-Nevertheless, Sale maintained its spiritual significance and continued to serve as a hub for maritime jihad.
-It was during this time that Sale witnessed the arrival of its final group of revered saints, with Ahmed Hajji emerging as the most renowned and influential figure of the era and throughout the city's history.
+Nevertheless, Salé maintained its spiritual significance and continued to serve as a hub for maritime jihad.
+It was during this time that Salé witnessed the arrival of its final group of revered saints, with Ahmed Hajji emerging as the most renowned and influential figure of the era and throughout the city's history.

-Ahmed Hajji was a Sufi scholar, Imam, and Mujahid, and he, along with his followers, defended Sale against foreign attacks.
+Ahmed Hajji was a Sufi scholar, Imam, and Mujahid, and he, along with his followers, defended Salé against foreign attacks.

 After Ahmed Hajji's passing, he was laid to rest in the Zaouia (religious complex) that he established.
-His descendants, including his children and grandchildren, carried on his teachings and continued his legacy, solidifying the Hajji Family's prominence in Sale.
+His descendants, including his children and grandchildren, carried on his teachings and continued his legacy, solidifying the Hajji Family's prominence in Salé.

 ![Sidi Ahmed hajji](/sale-sidi-ahmed-hajji.jpeg)

 Presently, Ahmed Hajji is honored with a mosque bearing his name.
 Initially constructed at the request of Moulay Ismail, the mosque underwent renovations and a renaming process under the governance of the city governor, Abdelhaq Fennich.
 This recognition and dedication serve to commemorate Ahmed Hajji's contributions and ensure his enduring influence in the city.

-During the era of imperial Europe's ascendance, Sale, like other coastal cities in Morocco, faced military threats.
+During the era of imperial Europe's ascendance, Salé, like other coastal cities in Morocco, faced military threats.
 In response, the Alaouite Sultanes renewed the city's defense system and established new fortifications.

 Under the rule of Moulay Ismail Ibn Sharif, the Gnawa's Kasbah was constructed in the northern part of the city, near Sidi Moussa's Mausoleum, to accommodate his military army known as "Abid Al-Boukhari."
 The Kasbah played a vital role in ensuring the safety of the Medina from external threats and quelling any rebellions or uprisings within the city.

-Moulay Ismail exerted control over the Slaoui fleet of corsairs, who operated from both Old Sale and the new Sale (now Rabat).
+Moulay Ismail exerted control over the Slaoui fleet of corsairs, who operated from both Old Salé and the new Salé (now Rabat).
 These corsairs conducted raids in the Mediterranean and even as far as the Black Sea, capturing European Christian slaves and acquiring weapons.
 Moulay Ismail used the spoils of their piracy to establish significant diplomatic relations with foreign powers, particularly the Kingdom of France, Great Britain, and Spain.

 ![Gnawa's Kasbah](/sale-gnawa-kasbah.jpeg)

 After a reign of 55 years over Morocco, Moulay Ismail passed away in Meknes, leaving the Sherifian Empire in a state of civil war due to a rebellion by the Abid Al-Boukhari, also known as the Black Guards.
 As a result, more than seven claimants vied for the throne and held power between 1727 and 1757.

-During this period, the Governor of Sale, Abdelhaq Fennich, refused to pledge allegiance to the central Sultanate and ruled the city independently for nearly 30 years (1738-1766).
+During this period, the Governor of Salé, Abdelhaq Fennich, refused to pledge allegiance to the central Sultanate and ruled the city independently for nearly 30 years (1738-1766).
 When Sidi Mohammed Ibn Abdullah ascended to power, he replaced Fennich and exiled his family.
 However, he later forgave them and appointed some of them to positions within the government.

-These events, coupled with the Lisbon earthquake of 1755 that reached Sale and caused damage, led to a decline in Sale's economic and trade importance in favor of the newly built city of Essaouira by Mohammed III.
+These events, coupled with the Lisbon earthquake of 1755 that reached Salé and caused damage, led to a decline in Salé's economic and trade importance in favor of the newly built city of Essaouira by Mohammed III.

 Nevertheless, Sidi Mohammed Ibn Abdellah revitalized the city walls, rebuilt the Eddoumoue Bastion, and constructed a sqala on the same wall.
-During his reign, Sale maintained its maritime specialty, and piracy was supported and used as a diplomatic tool, similar to how his grandfather, Moulay Ismail, had employed it.
+During his reign, Salé maintained its maritime specialty, and piracy was supported and used as a diplomatic tool, similar to how his grandfather, Moulay Ismail, had employed it.

 ![New Sqala](/sale-new-sqala.jpeg)

-This marked the final period in the history of Sale's pirates, who employed over a thousand people from Sale and Rabat.
+This marked the final period in the history of Salé's pirates, who employed over a thousand people from Salé and Rabat.
 During this time, many renowned Rais (Captains) emerged, including Rais Ahmed Aouad, his son Al-haj Al-Hachimi, and Rais Abdeslam Ben Mohammed Al-Alami Es-Slaoui.

-In 1817, Moulay Sulayman adopted a conservative policy and, in agreement with the French, disarmed the pirate ships, thus bringing an end to the era of Sale's pirates.
+In 1817, Moulay Sulayman adopted a conservative policy and, in agreement with the French, disarmed the pirate ships, thus bringing an end to the era of Salé's pirates.
 He also relocated the Jewish community from the Old Mellah near Bab Ahssain to the new Mellah neighborhood near Bab Lamrissa.

-With the French threat increasing after the fall of Algeria under French occupation, Sale became one of the main lines of defense against French military assaults and played a significant role in the country's later independence.
+With the French threat increasing after the fall of Algeria under French occupation, Salé became one of the main lines of defense against French military assaults and played a significant role in the country's later independence.

 ![Borj Eddoumoue](/sale-borj-eddoumoue.jpeg)

 ## Conclusion
-Presently, Sale transcends its historical Medina, evolving into much more.
+Presently, Salé transcends its historical Medina, evolving into much more.
 It has emerged as the second most populous city in Morocco, following Casablanca, and has grown to become one of the country's largest urban centers.

-Despite the multitude of challenges faced by the people of Sale, they have remained steadfast and united throughout the trials and tribulations.
+Despite the multitude of challenges faced by the people of Salé, they have remained steadfast and united throughout the trials and tribulations.
 In the face of ups and downs, they have clung to their cherished values of love, tolerance, and goodwill, which have been ingrained within them through their upbringing and the tales passed down through generations.

-Sale may find itself overshadowed on the economic and scientific stage.
-Yet, within its very essence, Sale possesses an enchanting spiritual character, a sublime aura that dances through its streets and lingers in the hearts of its inhabitants.
-It is a mystical realm, where the intangible whispers of divinity can be heard, a sanctuary of the soul found nowhere else but in the embrace of Sale.
+Salé may find itself overshadowed on the economic and scientific stage.
+Yet, within its very essence, Salé possesses an enchanting spiritual character, a sublime aura that dances through its streets and lingers in the hearts of its inhabitants.
+It is a mystical realm, where the intangible whispers of divinity can be heard, a sanctuary of the soul found nowhere else but in the embrace of Salé.

-With love from Sale ❤️
+With love from Salé ❤️

 ![Atlantic View](/sale-atlantic-view.jpeg)